digital-asset/daml-finance/docs/source/concepts/asset-model.rst

 - owners-controlled: If the ``owner`` is the sole member the ``outgoing`` and ``incoming`` controllers for the accounts, a transfer of a holding from Alice's account to Bob's account needs to be authorized jointly by Alice and Bob.
-- owner-only-controlled: If, instead, the ``incoming`` controllers (of Bob's account) is the empty set, it is enough that Alice authorizes the transfer alone.
+- owner-only-controlled: If, instead, there are no ``incoming`` controllers of Bob's account, it is enough that Alice authorizes the transfer alone.
 - custodian-controlled: If, as often is the case, the ``custodian`` needs to control what is being transferred, we can instead let the ``custodian`` be the sole member of ``outgoing`` and ``incoming`` controllers of the accounts.